 ASOR Seminar Schedule

-ASOR's Thursday Afternoon Online Seminars run weekly at 4.30pm AEST or AEDST (4pm SA, 1.30pm or 2.30pm WA depending on daylight saving, etc) using Zoom.
+ASOR's Thursday Afternoon Online Seminars run weekly at 4.30pm AEST or AEDT (4pm SA, 1.30pm or 2.30pm WA depending on east coast daylight saving, etc) using Zoom.
 They are open to members and non-members, and feature a 20-25 minute presentation plus Q&A afterwards.
 The Zoom meeting details are sent by email to our mailing list subscribers.

-We record these sessions with the presenters' permission and post them on our vimeo account with links from this page (note that it can take us several months to edit and approve the recordings, and even longer sometimes, sorry!).
+We record these sessions with the presenters' permission and post them on our vimeo account with links from this page.

 2024 Series